ml5js/ml5-website-v01/docs/training-setup.md

 ### 2) Create an environment

 ```
-conda create -n tensor python=3.5.2
+conda create -n ml5 python=3.5.2
 ```

-You can name it something other than 'tensor' if you prefer.
+You can name it something other than 'ml5' if you prefer.
 Type: `y` (and press Enter).
-This will create a conda environment with the name 'tensor' and python version 3.5.2
+This will create a conda environment with the name 'ml5' and python version 3.5.2

 ### 3) Turn off conda by default
 The above instructions will set conda to be your "default" python on your machine (rather than the usual python 2 that comes pre-installed on a mac.)
 If you would prefer to turn this off, you have to edit your `bash_profile` (a configuration file for terminal.)
 Use these steps.